chris-roberts-dev/Pipeline-Hero-CRM/crm-requirements.md

    - resale products,
    - manufactured/custom-built products.
 4. Support tenant-specific roles, pricing logic, and operational workflows.
-5. Provide a professional SaaS experience with a root marketing/login site and branded tenant portals.
+5. Provide a professional SaaS experience with a custom login landing page (Phase 1) and branded tenant portals.
+6. Deliver the full CRM first as a server-rendered Django application (Phase 1), then reskin the tenant-facing portal with a React front-end (Phase 2) without rewriting business logic.
-6. Support growth from a server-rendered monolith into a more modular platform over time.
+7. Support growth from a server-rendered monolith into a more modular platform over time.

 ### 3.2 Non-Goals for Initial Release
-The following are intentionally out of scope unless later approved:
+"Initial release" refers to Phase 1 (the server-rendered Django CRM, through Milestone 6).
+The following are intentionally out of scope for Phase 1 unless later approved:
 - Full double-entry accounting / general ledger
 - Full warehouse management system functionality
 - Native e-signature platform implementation
 - Native payment processor as system of record for accounting
-- Mobile-native applications
+- Mobile-native applications (Phase 2 React front-end is web-only; a native mobile app is not in scope)
-- Customer-facing public quote builder
+- Customer-facing public quote builder (i.e. external, non-tenant users)
 - Schema-per-tenant deployment model
+- Public marketing website on the root domain (Phase 1 delivers only a custom login landing page; see Section 9.1)
+- Public or third-party-facing API (the Phase 2 API is internal, consumed only by the first-party React tenant portal)

 ---